Specification Overfitting in Artificial Intelligence: Specification optimization

 \textbf{Specification metric.} The evaluation scheme may include a range of specification metrics.
 This can happen by reporting alternative formulations of specifications with the same underlying goal (e.g., measuring several fairness metrics \cite{cotter2019Training}) or specifications that capture different requirements (e.g., assessing robustness to distribution shifts and system calibration \cite{hendrycks*2019AugMix})

+\paragraph{Specification overfitting analysis} The term \textit{overfitting} describes the case in which an AI system learns features that arise from noise and data variance rather than learning the underlying data distribution~\cite{Webb2010}.
+Traditionally, a model is said to have overfitted when it has low train error but high test error \cite{acena2022Minimally}, though \textit{overfitting} is also used to denote other types of over-optimization that can lead to unwanted drops in performance, such as those due to distribution shift and test set reuse \cite{roelofs2019meta}.

-\paragraph{Specification overfitting analysis} Specification overfitting occurs when a specification optimization strategy improves system performance w.r.t the optimized metric but degrades system performance w.r.t. the task metric or other specification metrics.
+Specification overfitting occurs when a specification optimization strategy improves system performance w.r.t the optimized metric but degrades system performance w.r.t. the task metric or other specification metrics.
 We categorize evaluation schemes based on the metrics they include and their ability to detect specification overfitting.

 \textbf{No overfitting analysis.} If the evaluation scheme includes only one specification and/or task metric, we consider that there is no specification overfitting analysis.
 Reporting only one specification metric does not account for possible effects on other specification metrics---it has been shown that optimizing a set of specification metrics can have catastrophic consequences on other specifications \cite{luzdearaujo2023crossFunctional}.
 While reporting the task metric accounts for the overall impact on task performance, it may obfuscate unintended consequences.
 For example, the task metric may not significantly change if system behavior improves a little for common cases but degrades a lot for rare ones \cite{liu2021Just}.